-- Preparing, adopting and following a Citizen Participation Plan; - Publishing informational notices about the plan prior to public hearings; - Holding two or more public meetings in accessible places at convenient times after providing reasonable notice; - Posting a copy of the draft and final Consolidated Plan and Annual Action Plan on the county website; - Making the Consolidated Plan and Annual Action Plan available for public examination and comment for a period of thirty (30) days before submission to HUD

-- Providing citizens, public agencies and other interested parties reasonable access to records regarding any uses of any assistance for affordable and supportive housing; and - Considering the views and comments of citizens, and preparing a summary of those views for consideration with the Annual Action Plan submission.
+- Preparing, adopting and following a Citizen Participation Plan; - Publishing informational notices about the plan prior to public hearings; - Holding two or more public meetings in accessible places at convenient times after providing reasonable notice; - Posting a copy of the draft and final Annual Action Plan on the county website; - Making the Annual Action Plan available for public examination and comment for a period of thirty (30) days before submission to HUD - Providing citizens, public agencies, and other interested parties reasonable access to records regarding any uses of any assistance for affordable and supportive housing; and - Considering the views and comments of citizens, and preparing a summary of those views for consideration with the Annual Action Plan submission.

-Four (4) regional public hearings were scheduled throughout the County, two afternoon and two evening, at local, accessible public facilities convenient to the general public and fully handicapped accessible.
-To notify the public of the hearings, public notices were published in the Gloucester County Times and posted on the County website www.gloucestercountynj.com.
+Four (4) virtual public hearings were scheduled (two afternoon and two evening) using online meeting software.
+The meetings were convenient to the general public and accessible to individuals with disabilities and special needs.
+To notify the public of the hearings, public notices were published in the Gloucester County Times and posted on the County website www.glocestercountynj.com.

-A draft of the Annual Action Plan was released for public comment for at least 30 days, from .
+A draft of the Annual Action Plan was released for public comment on June 6, 2022.
 A summary of the Plan was published in the Gloucester County Times.